 In the first of our Black Names In Video Games series, where we look at black characters in gaming, we check out Iris, the Dragon Master-in-training.

-It’s a topic that sends GG boys and many white men into a foaming frenzy: racial representation in gaming.
+It’s a topic that sends racists into a foaming frenzy: racial representation in gaming.
 No black people in this game?
 “Well, they weren’t around in medieval times; it wouldn’t be realistic to feature them.”
 But dragons and wizards are acceptable?
 And so it goes on.
-But instead of lament black exclusion, we’re going to showcase the representation we’ve had thus far.
+But instead of lamenting black exclusion, we’re going to showcase the representation we’ve had thus far.
 There will be stereotypes to consider in the early days but we’ll cross that bridge when we get to it.
 For now, here is our first Black Names In a Video Game participant – Iris.

 WARNING: This post contains anime SPOILERS!